Nebraska Online Sports Betting

 Daily fantasy sports sites do operate in Nebraska however, the games are not yet expressly legal.
 The DFS companies claim that they are permitted because the activity is a game of skill.
 Nebraska’s state attorney general has not released an opinion that contradicts those claims.
 Meanwhile, online players can play really money DFS competitions in the state without running afoul of Nebraska’s state laws.

-Online Casinos in Nebraska
+Online Fantasy Sports in Nebraska

 As it is widely considered to be a contest of skill and unrelated to regular casino games of random chance, Daily Fantasy Sports (DFS) betting has long been exempt from US federal legislation.